ecamo19/learning_book/docs/how_to/program_in_cpp.md

 #### Floating-Point Types

 Represent all the real numbers (i.e. 0.333, 10.5).
-The more precision a floating point type has the more
+The more precision a floating point type has the more accurate it will be at approximating a real number.

+Cpp offers 3 levels of precision:

++ float
++ double
++  long double